Jazzy90-star/Spam/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Feel free to adjust the content and instructions as needed for your "Spam Sender" tool.
+Feel free to customize the styling further to match your preferences!